acashjos/streamy/Readme.md

 ```
 ## chunk(size [, skip])
 Walks through the array returning next `size` results.
 Every chunk call will return result as long as the cursor is moving.
 It keeps iterating until next result is obtained.
 `size` when a negative integer, walks the array reverse.
-Reverse walking is possible only after the cursor has moved forward atleast once.
+Reverse walking is possible only after the cursor has moved forward at least once.
 > Reverse walking throws error when there is a reduce in the operation chain